jsueprez/blockchain-developer-bootcamp-final-project/README.md

 # Final project - Criollo
 ### About
-Criollo is a NFT Store project that combine the nature of art, the tasty flavor of chocolate and the technology behind the blockchain to create the most unique experience.
+Criollo is a NFT Market Place project that combine the nature of art, the tasty flavor of chocolate and the technology behind the blockchain to create the most unique experience.

 This project was inspired by [@aisthisi_nft](https://aisthisi.art/)

 ## Project description
 Inititally, for the purpose of this final project, Criollo will consists on two parties:

-Covered in  the final Project
 - Criollo[Contract owner], will mint all the NFT.

 - The buyer[Token owner], could buy/trade the NFT.